 In order to produce high-quality content that potential buyers will find useful, you have to engage with the subject matter experts in your organization — people who are already very busy being scientists and engineers.

-But you’ve probably guessed that I’m about to challenge this notion, so I’ll get right to the point: technical companies already do 80% of the work required for content marketing without even realizing it.
+But we can challenge this notion thanks to one often-overlooked reality: STEM companies already do 80% of the work required for content marketing without even realizing it.

-The only pieces missing are some intentionality (actively watching for good content within the organization), and the marketing expertise to make it ready for prime time.
+The only pieces missing are some intentionality (actively watching for good content within the organization), and the marketing expertise needed to make the content ready for prime time.

 So where does this magical 80% of content development occur?
-It could come from a lot of different places, but here are some common scenarios:
+It could come from many different places, but we’ll take a look a few common sources:

 - The big customer pitch